Navraj2004/cryptopro/CORS_BACKEND_EXAMPLE.md

 This document provides sample code for implementing CORS (Cross-Origin Resource Sharing) support on the CryptoPro backend server to allow communication between the frontend at `https://cryptopro-1.onrender.com` and the backend at `https://cryptopro.onrender.com`.

+## Current Error You're Facing

+The error message indicates two main issues:

+1. The backend is using a wildcard (`*`) for `Access-Control-Allow-Origin` when credentials are included in the request.
+2. The CORS policy is blocking the custom header `X-Requested-From` used by the proxy fallback mechanism.

+These can be fixed with the proper server-side configuration below.

 ## Express.js Implementation

 ```javascript